 Visit Edge of Africa® to learn more about crocodiles.

 Unlike most lizards, Komodo Dragons are notorious for being carnivores.
 They eat wild pigs, deer, wild buffalo, snakes, and fish that wash up on shore.
 A Komodo dragon can eat 80 percent of its body weight in a single feeding.
 They are found throughout the grasslands and forests near beaches in Indonesia.
 With long, flat heads, rounded snouts, scaly skin, bowed legs, and huge, muscular tails, it’s no wonder they are the heaviest lizards on Earth.
 Komodo Dragons are at risk of being endangered.

-See a komodo dragon up-close in Bird Gardens.
+See a komodo dragon up-close in Congo.

 From vipers to pythons to rattlesnakes, you can see a variety of snakes here at Busch Gardens Tampa Bay!
 Snakes are native to most parts of the world, except Antarctica, Iceland, Ireland, Greenland and New Zealand.
 Most snakes consume a variety of rodents, birds, frogs, small mammals and other reptiles.
 There are more than 3,000 known species of snakes in the world and about 25 percent (or about 600 species) are known to be venomous.

 Come face-to-fang with snakes in Animal Connections and before you take on the Snake King at Cobra’s Curse®!

 How long do alligators live?